iamsrp/matchmaze/RULES.md

 # Matchmaze Rules

 The game is for 2 to 4 players.
-Ages 5-ish and up.
+Ages 5-ish and up, though it's fun for all (in our experience)..

 Set up:
  * The starting positions are the starred corners.